ThanhBinhTran/HSV_color_picker/README.md

 # HSV_color_picker

-This tutorial returns HSV values (lower, upper) at a clicked pixel.
+This tutorial helps user find HSV values (lower, upper) at a pixel by clicking on HSV images.

 Also, adjusting the trackbars to see different results